 Once this is done, all that is left to do is point the domain name to WP Engine and the new web hosting should be live!

 WP Engine has dozens of features that make managing WordPress simple.
 I’m going to outline some of my favorite features along with ones that I think are most valuable to anyone with a WordPress site.
+In order to have a good writing content supporting your website, check this grammarly reviews website.

 One of the huge advantages that WP Engine has is speed.
 They have fine-tuned their servers and have enabled caching modules natively so the hosting speed of their website is extremely fast.
 In my benchmarks, protechig.com loaded in fractions of a second, sometimes in as little as 200 milliseconds, and even in Amsterdam, protechig.com was able to load in less than 1.5 seconds.
 Be aware that the web server is based in Texas, so in the image below, NYC is a few thousand miles away and it still loaded in 217 milliseconds!